What really happens to plastic drink bottles you toss in your recycling bin | CBC News

 They're usually turned into carpets and pillows, but 100% recycled bottles do exist

-The infinite, triangular loop of arrows that we know as the recycling symbol adorns millions of plastic pop and water bottles we carefully sort in the blue bin.
+The infinite triangular loop of arrows that we know as the recycling symbol adorns millions of plastic pop and water bottles we carefully sort in the blue bin.
 It comforts us with the idea that each one will be recycled over and over again forever.

 But unfortunately, most of the time, it's a lie.